Skip to main content

 Written at Age 12

-My house is a log cabin, built by hand-and love-in the heat of summer.
-You can tell that it has been there for a long time, and will still be there for even after I grow old.
+My house is a log cabin, built by hand—and love—in the heat of summer.
+You can tell that it has been there for a long time and will still be there even after I grow old.
 The wood is scarred and worn, but it is strong.

 As the sun rises, so do I, the pitter-patter of my feet echoing through the house as I rush outside to greet the sunshine.
 So bright I have to look away, it warms my cold fingers and fills me with happiness.

-I head towards the lake.
-Already, I can feel the silkiness of the water as it rushes around me and slips in between my toes.
-I can smell the damp, earthy smell of rain still lingering in the air.
+I head toward the lake.
+Already, I can feel the silkiness of the water as it rushes around me and slips between my toes.
+I can smell the damp, earthy scent of rain still lingering in the air.

-As I make my way back to the house, I am trying not to make any noise.
-It is getting dark, and the Oregon sun is just a sliver on the horizon.
-It's almost ready to duck behind the mountains.
+As I make my way back to the house, I try not to make any noise.
+It is getting dark, and the Oregon sun is just a sliver on the horizon, almost ready to duck behind the mountains.
 The sky is a rosy red, the colors of the sunset swirling together.
 The air is quiet, which means the animals will be silently nestled in their homes.

 My house has stars.

-(Editors note: This was written by my daughter Amanda at the age of 12 yrs old.
+Editor’s Note: This was written by my daughter, Amanda, at the age of 12.
 She is now 15 and has guest posted for this blog a couple of times.
-You can read her other posts entitled Perfectly Wicked and My Experience With Autism here and here.)
+You can read her other posts here:

 Comments